Anirudh-Hungund/MediaWiki-TF-Ansible/README.md

 ## How to Run the code on the VM deployed on RHEL/Centos/Oracle Linux:

-1. In the Main directory, where the code is downloaded or cloned, make sure to be inside _<Download_Location>_/MediaWiki directory. ** Do not CD into subfolders**.
+1. In the Main directory, where the code is downloaded or cloned, make sure to be inside _<Download_Location>_ directory, where deploy.sh file is present ** Do not CD into subfolders like Ansible/Terraform**.

-2. Once you are in the _<Download_Location>_/MediaWiki folder, in your IDE software, open Provider.TF file and edit the below section to your newly created Azure Principal and remove `#` which is at the start of each line.
+2. Once you are in the _<Download_Location>_ folder, in your IDE software, open Provider.TF file and edit the below section to your newly created Azure Principal and remove `#` which is at the start of each line.
 > [!TIP]
 > _IN case you want to use Azure CLI interactive login using ` AZ Login`, you can skip this step._